Best Back Workout Exercises For Building Muscle

 Unless you already have some serious upper body strength, chances are you won’t be able to perform too many pull-ups in one set.
 This is perfectly fine.
 If this is you, you can try some other back exercises to help you work up to nailing the perfect pull-up.
 These include dead hangs and using an assisted pull-up machine, which gives you a little extra help getting up to the bar.

 How to perform: To nail perfect pull-ups, jump up and grab the bar with an overhand grip.
 If your feet are practically touching the floor, you can bend the knees.
-Hanging with your arms straight, bring your shoulder blades together to lift you up slightly and prime yourself for the next stage of the move.
+Hanging with your arms straight, bring your shoulder blades together to lift you slightly and prime yourself for the next stage of the move.

 Now, imagine pulling your elbows into the ground below you, as opposed to pulling yourself up.
-Squeeze your back muscles as you rise up to the bar, and keep pulling up until your chin is over the bar.
+Squeeze your back muscles as you rise to the bar, and keep pulling up until your chin is over the bar.
 Lower yourself back down slowly to a fully extended position, and repeat.

 RELATED: Conor McGregor’s Surprisingly Helpful Advice On Nailing The Perfect Pull-Up